black-sat/black/docs/website/source/api/guide/c++/basics.rst

 Here we explain the basic concepts of the API usage by writing small pieces of C++ code that solve simple math problems.

+You find the complete code for the following examples in BLACK's source tree under ``docs/examples/cpp``.

 Quadratic equations
 ~~~~~~~~~~~~~~~~~~~~~